wasi-shah/Docker-AKS/AKS DevOps/01 IAC/Terraform/Terraform with Azure/Readme.md

 ## Kubernetes
 Kubernetes is an open-source workload scheduler for containerized applications.
 Terraform lets you both deploy a Kubernetes cluster and manage its resources (e.g., pods, deployments, services, etc.).
 You can also use the Kubernetes Operator for Terraform to manage cloud and on-prem infrastructure through a Kubernetes Custom Resource Definition (CRD) and HCP Terraform.

+# Terraform providers for Azure infrastructure
+There are several Terraform providers that enable the management of Azure infrastructure:

+- AzureRM: Manage stable Azure resources and functionality such as virtual machines, storage accounts, and networking interfaces.
+- AzureAD: Manage Microsoft Entra resources such as groups, users, service principals, and applications.
+- AzureDevops: Manage Azure DevOps resources such as agents, repositories, projects, pipelines, and queries.
+- AzAPI: Manage Azure resources and functionality using the Azure Resource Manager APIs directly.
+This provider compliments the AzureRM provider by enabling the management of Azure resources that aren't released.
+For more information about the AzAPI provider, see Terraform AzAPI provider.
+- AzureStack: Manage Azure Stack Hub resources such as virtual machines, DNS, virtual networks, and storage.

 # Writing Terraform code
 You can write terraform code using HCL or any other language using CDK for Terraform Cloud Development Kit for Terraform (CDKTF).